T-loop/ExcelToCSV-Python/README.md

-README – Excel Data Extractor (.exe)
+English README – Excel Data Extractor (.exe) Description
-Description

 This program is designed to automatically extract important information from Excel files.